cs50nestm/cs50labs/functions/README.md

 ## Your Turn

 Now you will create a custom function `get_positive_int()`, that should take as input a prompt from the user and should output the positive integer, once the user has complied.
-You may want to use functions we've already used, such as `get_int()`.
+You may want to use functions we've already used, such as `get_int()` in your implementation.

 The code is already started, with a function prototype already done.
 However the function itself, always returns a 0.